 Jamestown has a lot to photograph from unique parks to tasty treats.
 Once you leave Modesto, going east through Riverbank and Oakdale there are fields and no gas stations off Highway 108 for the 40-minute drive off until you enter Jamestown.
 Chicken Ranch Casino is expanding, view the progress through this webcam.
 Jamestown’s buildings, including the Harley Davidson have a 1890’s look.
-Several community projects including the newly gazebo in Rocca Park preserve its old-fashion charm.
+Several community projects including restoring the Gazebo in Rocca Park preserve its old-fashion charm.
 There will also be 30 medallion stars put in the sidewalk, as reported here and a new feature on Main street and Seco depicting the town’s history in a kiosk.

 Details about the Gazebo project from the original news story are here: Jamestown Gazebo Getting Makeover.

 Jamestown architecture, includes dry-laid stone buildings, one with iron shutters that protected it from fire in the 1850s.
 There are also Queen Anne style buildings from the latter 19th century, with wooden boardwalks and balconies on the second floor.
 Sadly many were lost to a fire in 1966.
 Several hotels claim to be haunted by ghosts including the Jamestown Hotel, Willow Hotel and the National Hotel.

 Jamestown’s elevation is 1,427 feet, and the population was 3,433 at the 2010 census up from 3,017 at the 2000 census.
-Children go to Jamestown elementary and Sonora High School.
+Children go to Jamestown Elementary and Sonora High School.
 Hidden away on Rawhide road is the alternative K-8th grade Sierra Waldorf School.
-The school regularly hosts community events, for annual events look here, keep an eye on the calendar section for more information.
+The Waldorf School regularly hosts community events, for annual events look here, and keep an eye on the calendar section for more information.

 History of Jamestown